kirthiprakash/gctl/design.md

 A mapping between the transaction description and destination account is required to match a transaction to its destination account.
 GNUcash accounts can be are annotated with meta data which can help resolve the transactions.
 The annotations can be stored as account descriptions in GNUcash account.
-The annotations can be stored either in FrontMatter, Yaml or JSON.
+The annotations can be stored in FrontMatter format.
 A reverse search index is built from the keywords in the annotations which can be used to resovle the destination account from the keywords in the transaction description.